 Gum diseases can be extremely painful and dangerous to the overall health of a person’s mouth.
 A lot of gum disease may go unnoticed until they are in the late stages, which can be extremely harmful to the mouth.
 It’s important to know what the early warning signs are in order to take immediate action.Knowing…

 Root Canal Procedure and Misconceptions

 A root canal procedure is one of the most important and the most commonly done procedures in dentistry.
 It is usually performed by endodontists.
 A root canal is the removal of the natural cavity which is at the center of the tooth.
-The procedure is done to a damaging or decaying tooth to save the tooth from getting completely damaged and save the patient from the pain associated with a damaged tooth.
-The tooth is usually cleaned and then the pulp cavity, which harbors multiplying bacteria when it begins to be damaged, is removed.
+The procedure is done to a damaged or decaying tooth to save it from further damage and possible infection.
+In addition, the procedure will save the patient from the pain and discomfort caused by the problem tooth.
+The tooth is usually cleaned, the pulp cavity is removed and finally sealed.